 Research whether an SBA loan is right for you:

 There are many different types of financing that business owners may utilize.
 Many common types are: conventional bank loans, SBA loans, crowdfunding, business line-of-credit, or investor funding.
 Most SBA loans require that the company has been active for 2+ years, business and/or personal collateral, a personal credit score of 680+ and adequate business credit, no outstanding delinquencies or defaults reporting on business or personal credit, and usually a down payment on the loan.
+They also require verification that the business cannot gain funding elsewhere without causing undue hardship.

 Make sure your credit is in order: